 Fava greens are far more fetching than they sound, with a flavor that’s actually rather indescribable.
 If pressed to say, I’d describe them as more sweet than beany.
 And far less cumbersome than the pesky fava beans, which require you to shell them twice.

 Salsify, or scorzonera, is typically harvested for its twig-like root.
-But jutting out of the top, just like that tuft of hair sprouting from Bert’s head on Sesame Street, are sturdy, grassy, elongated leaves that are almost as mild as mache yet more similar to pansy leaves in taste and texture.
-(Oh, yes, you certainly can eat your pansies, so long as they’re not sprayed.)
+But jutting out of the top, just like that shock of hair sprouting from Bert’s head on Sesame Street, are sturdy, grassy, elongated leaves that are almost as mild as mache yet more similar to pansy leaves in taste and texture.
+(Oh, yes, you certainly can eat your pansies, so long as they’re not sprayed with pesticides.)

 I could go on.
 Chrysanthemum.
 Nettles.
 Wild spinach.
 Those creepy, spidery little crimson things that are too mustardy for me.
 And more.
 At many stands, where the greens come already mixed, sometimes you’ll find an occasional sprig of chervil, with its licorice-like lilt.
 Or pea shoots, which lend a familiar sweetness to a hodgepodge that otherwise could be a little bitter.

 And just when you try something and fall for it—maddeningly, dizzyingly, heartbreakingly fall for it—then it goes and disappears for a year.
-I’ve come to the conclusion that the only thing that’s certain from one week to the next is that nothing’s really certain.
-They don’t last long in another sense.
+I’ve come to the conclusion that the only thing that’s certain from one week to the next come spring is that nothing’s really certain.
+Weeds don’t last long in another sense, too.
 Best to store them in a plastic bag that’s not crammed too full and left slightly open, with a paper towel slipped inside to soak up moisture.
-Just tuck it inside the fridge for a few hours or, if you must for up to three days.
+Just tuck it inside the fridge for a few hours or, if you must, for up to three days.

 Photo © 2011 Anne-Li Engström.
 All rights reserved.